cmorty/contiki-minilink/README.md

 Minilink Linker
 ===============
-The Minilink linker produces much smaler modules, then the ELF linker.
+The Minilink linker produces much smaler modules, than the ELF linker.
-Although the actual linker is bigger, then the ELF Linker, it needs less flash memory, because the symbol table can be saved on external flash.
+Although the actual linker is bigger, than the ELF Linker, it needs less flash memory, because the symbol table can be saved on external flash.

 Example
 -------